spotify/bigtable-autoscaler/README.md

 No!

 A resize command may fail if you don't have enough quota in the GCP project.
 This will be logged as an error.

+### Can I add an additional logic to resize the number of nodes?

+Yes!

+We increased the project's modularity, so you can create your custom strategy in your project, which uses the Bigtable Autoscaler as a dependency, and implement the class "Algorithm".
+If you add the class path of your new custom strategy in the column `extra_enabled_algorithms`, it will be considered for upscaling the cluster.

+Note that the recommended number of nodes will be the higher between the strategies in this project (CPU + Storage constraints), and your custom strategies.

 ## API